 Mexican food and drinks play major roles in these celebrations, as does music and dance.

 Usually, family and friends gather at their loved one’s tombs to celebrate.
-But with this particular tour, you get to be a part of it, right on Pomuch’s cemetery.

 12. Embark on An Adventure in The Biosphere of The Petenes